Crown-Commercial-Service/CMpExampleApi2/README.md

 will return a JSON object like: `{"dateAndTime":"Thursday, 27.
 September 2018 01:31PM","id":"1c062164-dbb4-40f9-b015-b7798e484ef1"}`.

 ## Build Pipeline ##
-The corresponding example build pipeline project is in the `CCSDevEnvironment` repository as `/terraform/build/api2`.
-The pipeline currently needs to be stored within the `CCSDevEnvironment` repository because it requires access to various Terraform modules.
+The corresponding example build pipeline project is in the `CMpDevEnvironment` repository as `/terraform/build/api2`.
+The pipeline currently needs to be stored within the `CMpDevEnvironment` repository because it requires access to various Terraform modules.

 ## Dockerfile ##
 The project includes a simple Docker file, this is used by the build pipeline to generate the container image.
 It is a standard file for a Python project.
 It must expose port 8080.